mpaglia0/Zeta/README.md

 - Adding a ``STATIC_COMMENTS_FMT`` parameter in order to choose if comments have to be written in Markdown or reST format.

 - Minor aesthetic changes.

-**For ethical/privacy reasons DISQUS comment system has been removed**.

 # Basic theme configuration